-- 1. The concept of rational agent was introduced. - 2.
+- 1. The concepts of agent and rational agent were introduced. - 2.
 The four PAGE descriptors are Percepts, Actions, Goals, and Environment. - 3.
 Increasingly sophisticated agent types are: Simple reflex agents, Reflex agents with an internal state, Goal based agents, and Utility based agents. - 4.
 We looked at the Machine Learning components that can lead to improved agent performance. - 5.
 Five principal distinctions concerning agent environments are: Accessibility, Determinism, Discreteness, Episodicness, and Staticness. - 6.
 We ended by summarising the main components required of an AI agent.